auzarius/d2/sorc-leveling.md

 Basically the same strategy as Duriel, but try to stay out of melee range.

 ## Gear
 - Make Stealth using runes from Countess.
-Also make a Leaf if running a fire build.
+Also make a **Leaf** if running a fire build.
-- After completing the second quest in Act 5, use the runes rewarded from the quest (`Ral + Ort + Tal`) to make the Ancient's Pledge shield which provides a significant boost to resistances.
+- After completing the second quest in Act 5, use the runes rewarded from the quest (`Ral + Ort + Tal`) to make the **Ancient's Pledge** shield which provides a significant boost to resistances.
 - Use Cows to farm a Crystal Sword that is either unsocketed.
 A four socketed sword cannot drop from normal cows.
 Use the Larzuk quest to give it four sockets.
-This will be used to make a Spirit Sword.
+This will be used to make a **Spirit** Sword.
-- Craft additional runewords such as Lore `Orl + Sol` or Rhyme `Shael + Eth` in Nightmare where possible.
+- Craft additional runewords such as **Lore** `Orl + Sol` or **Rhyme** `Shael + Eth` in Nightmare where possible.
 Rhyme can be used on the weapon swap for faster teleport until gear improves.
 - Early on for a cheap magic find boost, a three socketed helmet can be socketed with three Perfect Topaz to provide a big boost.
 - Lower resist wand can be used in an offhand to help with harder fights.
-- In Nightmare items like The Oculus, Skin of the Viper Magi, and Shako can be farmed to improve stats.
-Additionally Moser’s Blessed Circle can be used to improve resistances and replace Ancient’s Pledge.
+- In Nightmare items like **The Oculus**, **Skin of the Viper Magi**, and **Shako** can be farmed to improve stats.
+Additionally **Moser’s Blessed Circle** can be used to improve resistances and replace **Ancient’s Pledge**.

 ## Notes
 A Blizzard Sorceress can be used to farm Andariel, Mephisto, Ancient Tunnels, Mausoleum.